ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Save-and-restore data managed by the service is arranged in a tree-like structure and hence presented using a tree view UI component.
 In the following objects in the tree are referred to as "nodes".
 The root of the tree structure is a folder that may only contain folder nodes.
-Folders may contain sub-folders or save sets, or both.
+Folders may contain sub-folders or configurations, or both.
-The child nodes of a save set are snapshots associated with that save set.
+The child nodes of a configuration are snapshots associated with that configuration.

-There are three node types managed in the application:
+There are hence three node types managed in the application:

 - **Folder**: container of other folders or save sets.
-- **Save set**: a list of PV names and associated meta-data.
+- **Configuration**: essentially a list of PV names and associated meta-data.
 - **Snapshot**: the PV values read from PVs listed in a save set.

-*NOTE*: If a folder or save set node is deleted, all child nodes are unconditionally and recursively deleted!
+*NOTE*: If a folder or configuration node is deleted, all child nodes are unconditionally and recursively deleted!
 The user is prompted to confirm delete actions as deletion is irreversible.

-Below screen shot shows the tree structure and a save set editor.
+Below screen shot shows the tree structure and a configuration editor.

 .. image:: images/screenshot1.png
    :width: 80%